BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/intro-to-bitcoin/index.md

 <h4 syle="text-align:left"><i>Cryptography</i></h4>

 Bitcoin’s security is bolstered by basic cryptography.
-If you’re new to cryptography, it’s basically a field of mathematics with functions that can be easily verified in one direction, but are nearly impossible to solve in the other direction without repeated guessing and checking. <a target="_blank" href="https://youtu.be/YEBfamv-_do">This video</a> excellently described a metaphor to help you understand how cryptography works, using colo mixing.
+If you’re new to cryptography, it’s basically a field of mathematics with functions that can be easily verified in one direction, but are nearly impossible to solve in the other direction without repeated guessing and checking. <a target="_blank" href="https://youtu.be/YEBfamv-_do">This video</a> excellently described a metaphor to help you understand how cryptography works, using color mixing.
 But you can watch the main clip here:

 <br>